StreetSupport/ssn-google-analytics/README.md

 Create service account and save .json credentials as `service-account.json` into `/GoogleAnalyticsReporter` directory.

+Generate a .pfx file and put it in the root of the main project.

 Service account's email must be granted access to SSN's Google Analytics [https://analytics.google.com](https://analytics.google.com) (account > admin > user management)

-Added as a webjob in live api's app service, running daily (zip)
+Zip the /bin/release/ directory and upload it as a webjob in live api's app service, running daily